 email@example.com; 617.350.7600 x 7010

 Jim Grace is the Executive Director of the Arts & Business Council.
 Previously he was the Executive Director of the Volunteer Lawyers for the Arts of Massachusetts (VLA) from 1998 until 2008, when it merged with the A&BC.
-Jim has experience working with artists and arts organizations in the areas of publishing law, public art, copyright, trademark, nonprofit incorporation and mergers, negotiation training, and artist live/work and nonprofit board issues.
+Jim has experience working with artists and arts organizations in the areas of publishing law, public art, copyright, legacy planning, nonprofit incorporation and mergers, negotiation training, and artist live/work and nonprofit board issues.
 Jim was an adjunct professor for Boston University’s Masters in Arts Administration Program for over five years where he co-taught a course on Legal Issues in Arts Administration.
 In addition, Jim is a working author, book editor, and publishing attorney.
 He is the co-author of best selling The Worst Case Scenario Handbook: Golf.
 To date he has been involved in the publication of over eight books.
-Jim serves on the board of Associated Grant Makers and the Private Sector Council of Americans for the Arts.
+Jim serves on the board of the Brookline Community Foundation and served on the board of the Associated Grant Makers and the Private Sector Council of Americans for the Arts.
 He is also a founding board member of the Arts Services Coalition and a former founding board member of the Fort Point Cultural Coalition.

 email@example.com; 617.350.7600 x 7016